awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 Yes\.
 For more information, see [AWS Systems Manager Pricing](http://aws.amazon.com/systems-manager/pricing/)\.

-## Does OpsCenter work with my on\-premises and hybrid managed instances?<a name="OpsCenter-learn-more-hybrid"></a>
+## Does OpsCenter work with my on\-premises and hybrid managed nodes?<a name="OpsCenter-learn-more-hybrid"></a>

 Yes\.
-You can use OpsCenter to investigate and remediate issues with your on\-premises managed instances that are configured for Systems Manager\.
+You can use OpsCenter to investigate and remediate issues with your on\-premises managed nodes that are configured for Systems Manager\.
 For more information about setting up and configuring on\-premises servers and virtual machines for Systems Manager, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 ## What are the quotas for OpsCenter?<a name="OpsCenter-learn-more-limits"></a>